 Patients learn what to expect when beginning chemotherapy, including side effects and symptoms.
 Family members of patients are encouraged to attend as well.
-Orientation is offered every Tuesday at 3pm and Friday at 10am.
-For more information, call 229.584.5462
+A separate appointment will be made for each patient prior to the start of chemotherapy treatments.
+For more information, call 229-584-5454.

 For more information about these programs contact: